Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/step_06/step_06.md

 # Step 6: Page layout

-In just a few steps, you have created a full forecasting application that predicts across multiple days with different parameters.
+You have created a full forecasting application that predicts across multiple days with different parameters in just a few steps.
 However, the page's layout could be greatly improved.
-To get a more aesthetically pleasing page, three new useful controls will be used.
+Three new useful controls will be used to get a more aesthetically pleasing page.
 These are:

 - [part](https://docs.taipy.io/en/latest/manuals/gui/viselements/part/): creates a group of text/visual elements.
 A useful property of `part` is _render_.
 If set to False, it will not display the part.
 This allows the developer to hide a group of visual elements dynamically.